 Your progress in P660 will be measured through in-class discussion participation, performance on the assignments listed below, and on the faculty and student evaluations received after successful performance as a P211 associate instructor subsequent to P660.
 P660 will be graded on a deferred-R basis.
-Letter grades will be assigned (replacing the R) after you have taught P211 and your teaching evaluations have been and factored in.
+Letter grades will be assigned (replacing the R) after you have taught P211, revised your and teaching statement, and your teaching evaluations have been reviewed and factored into your grade.